Waitematā Local Board News

 • Waitematā Emergency Readiness and Response Plan

-Four new Community Emergency Hub locations and three additional Civil Defence Centres have been added since the original plan was released
+Four new Community Emergency Hub locations and three additional Civil Defence Centres have been added since the original plan was released.
+The plan summary is currently being translated into six other languages.

 The local board has been collaborating with the City Centre Residents Group for input into additional Community Emergency Hub options in the central city area.